Bricktech2000/Notes/notes/learning.md

 > **examples** _inefficient [[learning]]_
 >
-> - experts who predict political or [[economics]] trends can be worse than random chance as the highly complex situations they study have very low repetition &mdash; <https://youtu.be/Zs9Tifup1Bc?t=102>
+> - experts who predict political or [[economics]] trends can be worse than random chance as the highly complex situations they study have very low repetition --- <https://youtu.be/Zs9Tifup1Bc?t=102>
 > - a gambler betting at the roulette wheel has bet thousands of times, but the feedback is not a [[function]] of the inputs as a roulette wheel is essentially random
 > - radiologists don't improve much at giving diagnoses; they often don't get timely feedback on them and therefore the feedback cannot be actively used in improving
 > - people responsible for admissions or employment can have a hard time learning patterns in ideal candidates as they often don't get timely feedback on their decisions